-(a) Small (manufacturing) Enterprises
+(a) Micro (manufacturing) Enterprises

-Enterprises engaged in the manufacture/production, processing or preservation of goods and whose investment in plant and machinery [original cost excluding land and building and the items specified by the Ministry of Small Scale Industries vide its notification no. S.O.
-1722 (E) dated October 5, 2006] does not exceed Rs.
-5 crore.
+Enterprises engaged in the manufacture / production, processing or preservation of goods and whose investment in plant and machinery [original cost excluding land and building and the items specified by the Ministry of Small Scale Industries vide its notification no. S.O.1722(E) dated October 5, 2006] does not exceed Rs.25 lakh, irrespective of the location of the unit.

-(b) Micro (manufacturing) Enterprises
+(b) Small (manufacturing) Enterprises

-Enterprises engaged in the manufacture/production, processing or preservation of goods and whose investment in plant and machinery [original cost excluding land and building and such items as in 2.1.1 (a)] does not exceed Rs.
-25 lakh, irrespective of the location of the unit.
+Enterprises engaged in the manufacture / production, processing or preservation of goods and whose investment in plant and machinery [original cost excluding land and building and such items as in 2.1.1 (a)] is more than Rs.25 lakh but does not exceed Rs.5 crore, irrespective of the location of the unit.